Listen Up! 11 Surprising Things That Could Ruin Your Hearing

 Skipping your annual checkup

 Most hearing loss comes from gradual damage to your inner ear, but blockages are totally treatable.
 During your annual well visit, your doctor should check the inside of your ears for wax buildup.
 Skip that checkup and you might end up with clogged earwax muffling your hearing, says Frank.
 But you might also get stuffed-up ears after a specific event, says Kasper.
 “It could be someone has a history of sinus infections or allergies, or just took multiple plane rides and their ears are clogged,” he says.
 “It makes us feel like we’re underwater.”
-Sticking in a cotton swab could damage your ear, so learn the best way to clear out earwax, and visit your doctor to clear out deep blockages.
+Keep up with the excess ear wax and be eco-friendly with a reusable Q-tip.

 Hearing loss could be a side effect of your medication.
 Some diuretics for heart disease, chemotherapy, and antibiotics (especially gentamicin, neomycin, and others in the –mycin family) could damage your ears.
 Getting better is your first priority, but it’s worth talking to your doctor about whether the dose is high enough to do damage.
 “High doses of any antibiotic can be dangerous,” says Frank.
 “Usually myacins are used in high doses.”
 Find out more questions you should ask your doctor before taking antibiotics.